John F. Kennedy International Airport: Terminal 8

 Terminal 8 is a major Oneworld hub with American Airlines operating its hub here.
 In 1999, American Airlines began an eight-year program to build the largest passenger terminal at JFK, designed by DMJM Aviation to replace both Terminal 8 and Terminal 9.
 Originally, the terminal was initially planned to house 59 gates and a "check-in area larger than Giants Stadium".
 After budget shortfalls, the final plan eventually resulted in a scaled-down terminal with only 36 gates, and a headhouse with half of the originally modeled footprint.
 The new terminal was built in four phases, which involved the construction of a new midfield concourse and the demolition of old Terminals 8 and 9.
 It was built in stages between 2005 and its official opening in August 2007.
 American Airlines, the third-largest carrier at JFK, manages Terminal 8 and is the largest carrier at the terminal.
-Other Oneworld airlines that operate out of Terminal 8 include Alaska Airlines, British Airways, Cathay Pacific, Finnair, Iberia, Japan Airlines, Qantas, Qatar Airways, and Royal Jordanian.
-Non-alliance carriers China Southern Airlines and Hawaiian Airlines also use the terminal.
+Other Oneworld airlines that operate out of Terminal 8 include Alaska Airlines, British Airways, Cathay Pacific, Finnair, Hawaiian Airlines, Iberia, Japan Airlines, Qantas, Qatar Airways, and Royal Jordanian.
+Non-alliance carriers China Southern Airlines, GOL, and Israir also use the terminal.